 Endodontics Graduate Program (Non-degree) A six, nine, or twelve-month program focused on advanced and comprehensive academic and clinical experience in Endodontics, utilizing emerging and advanced technology.

-Graduate Restorative Dentistry Program (MS) A six or twelve month program to enhance fundamental restorative principles and to correlate oral sciences with clinical decision making and patient treatment.
+Graduate Restorative Dentistry Program (MS) A three-year program to enhance fundamental restorative principles and to correlate oral sciences with clinical decision making and patient treatment.

 Restorative Dentistry Graduate Program (Non-degree) The University of Michigan School of Dentistry offers a Dental Postgraduate (formally known as Postdoctoral) Program in Restorative Dentistry starting for advancing training beginning in July, of each year and ending the following June.
 The program accepts between one and four participants annually.